muratk3n/thirdwave/en/README.md

 Sun energy falling on Earth in terms of (radiation) energy is 1000 W/m2.
 Solar panel efficiency is 20%.
-That means we can generate 200 Watts from one square meter using only the sun.
+Take good daylight 1/4 of a day.
+That means we can generate 50 Watts from one square meter using only the sun.

 ---